slint-ui/slint/editor/README.md

 Follow step 1. of the Vim section to get support for `.slint` files.

-The easist way to use the language server itself is in Neovim is via the `neovim/lsp-config` and `williamboman/nvim-lsp-installer` plugins.
+The easist way to use the language server itself in Neovim is via the `neovim/lsp-config` and `williamboman/nvim-lsp-installer` plugins.
 Once these are installed you can run `:LspInstallInfo` to install the `slint_lsp` binary (on Windows and Linux).